 Born two blocks from the beach in Belmar, New Jersey, most of my childhood and adolescence was spent living in Kyiv, the capital city of Ukraine, where my parents have worked as Protestant missionaries.
 These early experiences in post-Soviet Ukraine, which included immersion in rapid social change and involvement in Ukraine's Orange Revolution in 2004-2005, brought me to the discipline of sociology.

-I studied sociology and urban studies first at Wheaton College (IL), where I earned a BA in 2009.
-I then lived on the Southwest side of Chicago, in the Little Village neighborhood with my wife, Rebekah.
+I formally studied sociology and urban studies first at Wheaton College (IL), where I earned a BA in 2009.
+I then lived on the Southwest side of Chicago, in the Little Village neighborhood with Rebekah Baker.
 Around that time, my attention, at once personal and intellectual, focused on issues of environmental injustice in Chicago.
 This focus was especially facilitated by a research internship working with People for Community Recovery, supervised by Cheryl Johnson and the late "Mother of Environmental Justice," Hazel Johnson.

 I moved to Sonoma County, California in 2010, where I worked for the Federated Indians of Graton Rancheria.
 My orientation to California was strongly shaped by a native point of view, a source of dissonance and agitation that has reverberated through my work on the power dynamics at play in the politics of environmental knowledge.